-6.04 OFFICIAL WORK PERIOD.
+6.4 OFFICIAL WORK PERIOD.
 The official work period for most County employees is a seven-day workweek beginning at 12:01 a.m. on Saturday and ending at midnight on the following Friday.
 For certified law enforcement employees, the work period is a 28-day period.

-6.05 OVERTIME WORKED.
-The policy of the County is to allow overtime only in cases of emergencies, special circumstances, or when specifically authorized ahead of time.
+of emergencies, special circumstances, or when specifically authorized ahead of time.
 In order for overtime to be authorized, an employee must have his/her supervisor's approval.".
 Employees may be required in emergencies to provide services in addition to normal hours or on weekends or holidays.
 Overtime is defined as hours worked in excess of the allowable number of hours under the Fair Labor Standards Act (FLSA) of 40 hours per seven-day workweek for non-law enforcement employees and 171 hours per 28 day period for certified law enforcement officers and jailers.